CarolineNjorog3/Transforming-homes-elevating-values/README.md

 #### Identifying the most influential features through analysis and correlation**

 Using Pearson correlation in pandas, we obtained the correlation matrix for all the numerical columns in the dataset.
-Below is a reporesentation of the correletion in the correlation matrix;
+Below is a representation of the correlation in the correlation matrix;

 <p align="center">
   <img src="images/Correlation matrix of the numericals.png" alt="Sample Image">